 |Veronica Lopez Remus||Bayer Crop Science, Monheim, DE|

 Having male allies in Data Science can also be very encouraging.
-In coordination with Matt Dimmic (WiDS Guys Lead at Bayer, St. Louis, USA), Tanja Dammann-Kalinowski (de.NBI Administration Office), Arwa Al Dilaimi-Wendler (WiDS EMEA Lead at Bayer Crop Science, Monheim, DE) and Sami Cheong (Co-founder of WiDS at Bayer Crop Science, St. Louis, USA) we discussed what is needed to promote women and recognizing their accomplishments in the Data Science world.
+At our second event in 2021, in coordination with Matt Dimmic (WiDS Guys Lead at Bayer, St. Louis, USA), Tanja Dammann-Kalinowski (de.NBI Administration Office), Arwa Al Dilaimi-Wendler (WiDS EMEA Lead at Bayer Crop Science, Monheim, DE) and Sami Cheong (Co-founder of WiDS at Bayer Crop Science, St. Louis, USA) we discussed what is needed to promote women and recognizing their accomplishments in the Data Science world.

 Improving gender representation in Data Sciences benefits everyone - it is good for our workplace culture, professional development, diversity of approaches and points of view, and finally scientific output.